Formal Methods for An Iterated Volunteer's Dilemma: Design Overview

 \section{Design Overview}

-\textit{Concurrent stochastic multi-player games} (CSGs) are an an extension to stochastic games (SGs) popularized in the 1950s.
-SGs are generalizable to n-player games and present a viable way to model group dynamics, in collaborative or competitive games, where the environment changes given feedback from agents in the system.
-Beginning from some state $s \in S$, immediate payoff, or reward, is dependent on the actions taken by all agents in the system $v \in V$.
-Stochastic multi-player games (SMGs) are turn-based and are governed by individual or joint state transitions, where a player chooses from a set of probabilistic transitions to determine the next state \cite{hutchison_prism-games_2013}.
-Formally, a CSG can be represented by a tuple not dissimilar from a Markov Decision Process (MDP):
+\textit{Concurrent stochastic multi-player games} (CSGs) extend stochastic games (SGs) from the 1950s to model group dynamics in collaborative or competitive settings where environmental states evolve through agent feedback.
+From any state $s \in S$, immediate rewards depend on actions taken by all agents $v \in V$.
+While stochastic multi-player games (SMGs) employ turn-based mechanics with individual or joint state transitions \cite{hutchison_prism-games_2013}, CSGs require simultaneous action selection.
+Formally, a CSG is represented as:

-where: $N$ is a finite set of players. $S$ is a finite set of states. $A$ is a finite set of actions available to $v_i$ at time $t$. $\Delta$ is an action assignment function. $\delta$ is a probabilistic transition function.
-AP is a set of atomic propositions, and L is a labeling function.
-In a CSG, similar to how a policy resolves nondeterminism in an MDP, a strategy resolves choice \cite{kwiatkowska2019equilibria}. \\
+where $N$ denotes players, $S$ denotes states, $A$ denotes actions available to agent $v_i$ at time $t$, $\Delta$ is the action assignment function, $\delta$ is the probabilistic transition function, $AP$ represents atomic propositions, and $L$ is the labeling function.
+In CSGs, strategies resolve choice analogously to how policies resolve nondeterminism in MDPs \cite{kwiatkowska2019equilibria}.

-Our focus is in games where this transition occurs as a product of all agents simultaneously, hence the concurrence.
-As the environment changes depending on these actions, the choice of a new state is also influenced, and, in turn, expected future payoffs are affected.
-The design of our CSG is detailed in this section.
-We use an extension to Probabilistic Symbolic Model Checker (PRISM), PRISM Games \cite{hutchison_prism-games_2013, KPW16, CFK+12b}, throughout experimentation.
+Since environmental states and expected future payoffs depend on simultaneous agent actions, we implement our CSG using PRISM Games \cite{hutchison_prism-games_2013, KPW16, CFK+12b}, an extension of the Probabilistic Symbolic Model Checker (PRISM).